javascript-tutorial/en.javascript.info/1-js/05-data-types/07-map-set/article.md

 let obj = Object.fromEntries(map); // omit .entries()
 ```

 That's the same, because `Object.fromEntries` expects an iterable object as the argument.
 Not necessarily an array.
-And the standard iteration for `map` returns same key/value pairs as `map.entries()`.
+And the standard iteration for `map` returns the same key/value pairs as `map.entries()`.
 So we get a plain object with same key/values as the `map`.

 ## Set